wp-plugins/wp-soononline-page/readme.txt

 === WPsoonOnlinePage ===
 Contributors: Giannopoulos Konstantinos
-Donate link:
-Tags: soon online, under construction, construction, second step, security, access, coming soon Requires at least: 3.5
+Tags: soon online, under construction, construction, security, underconstruction Requires at least: 3.5
 Tested up to: 3.5.1
-Stable tag: 1.00
+Stable tag: 1.01

 Creates a Soon Online Page (cooning soon) that is visible by all not logged in wordpress users.